IMPORTANT

 returns data similar to the following:

-When inserted in a message, the following Handlebars templates generate unsubscribe links that allow users to unsubscribe at various levels of granularity:
+When inserted in a message, the following Handlebars expressions generate unsubscribe links that allow users to unsubscribe from your messages, at various levels of granularity:

 {{unsubscribeMessageTypeUrl}}